Summer vacation is upon us. For students everywhere, the summer months will be a blur of sunshine, summer jobs, road trips, and relaxation.

 Flipped Classroom Recommendations, Strategies, and Tactics

-- Ready, Set, Go!
-How To Make Your Flipped Classroom Work.
+- Preparing to Flip Your Class?
+Here’s What to Plan For.
 Ideas for helping your students prepare for learning in a flipped classroom environment.

-- 7 Unique Flipped Classroom Models — Which is Right for You?
+- 7 Unique Flipped Classroom Models — Which is Best for You?
 A deeper look into some of the unique models of how a teacher can invert a class.

-- How Can I Convince My Colleagues that Flipping the Classroom Is a Good Idea?
+- What Are The Benefits of Flipping The Classroom?
 A look at some of the most common reasons and goals for inverted classrooms, to help you make the case that flipping will be right for your colleagues.

 Flipped Classroom Case Studies